MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 **Add:** Required
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

-## <a name="finalurlsuffix"></a>Final Url Suffix
-The final URL suffix can include tracking parameters that will be appended to the end of your landing page URL.
-We recommend placing tracking parameters that your landing page requires in a final URL suffix so that your customers are always sent to your landing page.
-For more details and validation rules see [Final URL Suffix](../guides/url-tracking-upgraded-urls.md#finalurlsuffixvalidation) in the technical guides.

-**Add:** Optional
-**Update:** Optional.
-If no value is set for the update, this setting is not changed.
-If you set this field to the *delete_value* string, the prior setting is removed.
-**Delete:** Read-only

 ## <a name="id"></a>Id
 The system generated identifier of the ad.